 Still, it’s a well-constructed game.
 I would recommend this to pretty much anyone older than eighteen, male or female.
 Playing it pushed me out of my comfort zone – in a good way, for the most part.
 I always imagined myself as being highly tolerant of BL.
 Sometimes, I’ve participated myself in yaoi shipping, mostly for a good laugh.
 But I’d never actually seriously attempted to engage in the genre, so playing DMMD was an eye-opener in that regard.

 I’ve been told DMMD is a good “gateway” VN for BL newbies.
 I can corroborate that.
 The story is almost entirely plot-driven and the hardcore BL stuff happens only towards the end when you’re already invested in the characters and story.
 Other than Mink’s route, the relationships depicted in DMMD felt pretty tame.
-Since MC-kun wasn’t a total pussy, the power dynamics between he and his love interests were fairly equal outside of intercourse, though of course it’s still clear that Aoba is meant to be a stand-in for the female player.
+The power dynamics between the protagonist and his love interests were fairly equal outside of intercourse, though of course it’s still clear that Aoba is meant to be a stand-in for the female player.

 I found Aoba’s character design to be really interesting in the way it toys with and reflects feminine and masculine imagery.
 He’s dressed entirely in blue, which is a masculine colour, and his jacket makes his shoulders seem broader than they actually are.
 You don’t actually notice his long hair at first glance, since they’re cleverly obscured by his jacket and headphones.
 When he takes them off, you can see very clearly how slender and feminine he appears.